How To Trade Breakout Retests In Forex

 What is a breakout retest?

-A breakout retest refers to price breaking through a level of support or resistance, like in the above example, then price returning to the level that was previously broken.
+A breakout retest refers to price breaking through a level of support or resistance, like in the above example, then price returns to the level that was previously broken.
 In a bullish breakout through resistance, the previous resistance now acts as support.
 In a bearish breakout through support, the previous support will act as resistance.
 Below we have a bullish breakout example including a retest.

 As will all trading approaches, price is not guaranteed to go up like in the example, but traders will always be aware of buying power (demand) when price retests the level that was broken.
 The opposite applies to bearish breaks.

 How to trade this strategy?

 Breakout retest trading is about as simple as it can get.
 Here are the steps that you should follow:

 1. Identify key levels of support and resistance on the chart.
 These may be the current highs or lows in the market environment or significantly important historical levels.
 If you are still unsure about levels then check out our article on support and resistance.